osgi/osgi.enroute.site/_services/org.osgi.service.component.md

 		}
 	}

-%%% I am strugginling with this. :-(
-  I seem to be unable to configure a component from a different bundle.
-I have tried setting the location to "?", but that did not work.
-My `@Modified` method never gets called.
-  What do I need to do in order to allow my (own custom) Management Agent to update a component Configuration?

-  This is what I am doing at this time:

-                        String pid = "some.pid"
-                        Configuration configuration = cm.getConfiguration( pid, "?" );
-                        Dictionary<String, String> dictionary = ...
-                        configuration.update( dictionary );

-  What could be missing?

 ## Configuring References

 We've discussed earlier that the `@Reference` annotation can set a target filter on the selected services.
 However, the annotation is set during development time.
 It could be quite useful if we could override this filter in a running system.
 Surprise!